threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 With the third **RUN** command, we install **caddy** and we give it execution permission with the command `chmod +x`.
 Caddy is an extensible, cross-platform, open-source web server written in Go.
 For more information on Caddy, check the [Caddy website](https://caddyserver.com/).

 With fourth **RUN** command, we download and give proper permissions to the script `install-docker.sh`.
 On a terminal, the common line to install Docker would be `curl -fsSL https://get.docker.com | sudo sh`.
-To understand really what's going here, we can simply go to the link provided in the line [https://get.docker.com](https://get.docker.com) for more information.
+To understand really what's going here, we can simply go to the link provided at the line [https://get.docker.com](https://get.docker.com) for more information.

 The fifth **RUN** command runs the `install-docker.sh` script to properly install Docker within the image.